 Even if you're working remotely, OIT is here to support you.
 If you need help, contact the IT Service Desk for assistance.

-If you are unable to meet the security requirements listed above for remote work, talk with your manager for guidance before working remotely.
+If you are unable to meet the security requirements listed above for remote work, talk with your supervisor for guidance before working remotely.
 Remember, you are responsible for following University policies, good security practices, and ensuring the security of University information.
 Not adhering to these requirements puts you and the University at risk, and may result in a compromise of University information.